ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why companies reward busyness over results
+   - Exploring how to fake focus like a pro
    - Finding the satirical angle
    - Making it relatable and timeless